aneelemanuel-lang/social-media-marketing-online-buying-analysis/README.md

 ## Overview

-This repository contains a quantitative research project investigating the impact of social media marketing on impulsive buying behaviour in Pakistan's online food industry.
+This repository contains my undergraduate research project investigating the impact of social media marketing on online impulsive buying behaviour in Pakistan's online food industry.

-The study examines how social media platforms and viral marketing campaigns influence consumers' purchasing decisions using survey-based research and statistical analysis.
+The research examines how social media marketing and viral marketing influence consumer purchasing decisions using survey-based quantitative research and statistical analysis.

 ---